pkulchenko/fullmoon/README.md

 - directory: sets local directory to serve assets from (mult)
 - header: sets default headers added to each response by passing a table with header-value pairs
-- logMessages: enables logging message headers
+- logMessages: enables logging of message headers
 - pidPath: sets the pid file path on the local file system
 - port: sets the port number to listen on (8080)
 - privateKey: sets the TLS private key value (mult)